 Should I stay or should I go?

-Determining if a destination is “safe” isn’t easy.
+Beyond the State Department warnings, determining if a destination is “safe” isn’t easy.
 It depends on you, your risk tolerance, where you’re going, and what you’re doing.

 - You’re returning to a place that is well known to you, meeting with people you know, and following a familiar itinerary.
 You also know how to stay away from circumstances that may have a harmful effect on your health.